JPThiede/AlgorithmicBias-HistoryExtension/README.md

 1. Strip PII entered in text fields/logins without stripping all parameters (otherwise all YouTube and Google search traffic will be indistinguishable)

-2. Find a way to call the search function on a 24 hour cycle.
-Possible problem if the browser/extension is not opened at the exact time: will need to find some way to have a countdown that doesn't break if it goes negative.

-3. Begin looking into details about web server/database

-4. Some questions about consent still: How do we present our process to participants?
+2. Some questions about consent still: How do we present our process to participants?
+Do we have a script already prepared that informs participatnts?
 What happens if consent is revoked midway through (after data is sent)?
 Would we then have to drop their data from our DB?

+3. Will need to dig into how to handle compensation.
+According to IRB proposal: we will be giving our gift cards for participation, I will need to figure out a method for automating the generation of these (how to pay, how to programattically create, etc.)

+4. Details about web server/database to be ironed out.
+Will need access to something to test extension XHR (Cross-Origin http Request) features.
+It should be relatively simple based on my early reading.